nil-two/vim-nicomment/README.md

 Usage
 -----

-It flows comments when `:NicommentStart` executed.
+It start flowing comments when `:NicommentStart` executed.
-It stop flowing comments when `:NicommentStop` executed.
+It stops flowing comments when `:NicommentStop` executed.

 Commands
 --------